antvis/G6/docs/manual/FAQ/upgradeGuide.en.md

       id: 'edge0',
       source: 'node0',
       target: 'node1',
-      shape: 'polyline', // the type of this edge is polyline },
+      type: 'polyline', // the type of this edge is polyline },
   ],
 };